lagimik/PartnerCrucible/_posts/2022-09-03-signaltonoise-launch.md

 ## Why

 The pace of change is relentless.
-The social feeds are overflowing with annoucements, and opinions.
-While there is a wealth of disparate source that basicallt chronicle, and comment on, how all this is unfolding, most grazes the surface and overlook the need to set the context, or discuss the real-world challenges being addressed.
-Finding the or the real signal across these disparate points is challenging.
+Your social feeds are probably are overflowing with announcements, and opinions.
+There are a number sources, many excellent, that chronicle or comment on how all this is unfolding.
+However, understanding how all this nets out, or finding  real signal across these disparate points is challenging.

-**signal:noise** aims to provide points of view from experts and practionners to help you distinguish between digital (or cloud) theatre and the actions that drive meaningful and durable impact.

-The aim is to challenge popular narrative and openly highlight uncertainty to ultimately be comfortable engaging at the edge, which is where much of the meaning endeavours are.
+**signal:noise** aims to provide points of view from experts and practitioners to help you identify the changes that carry the most signal and can accelerate your digital (or cloud) ambitions.
+In doing so, it hopes to challenge popular narratives and openly highlight uncertainty to ultimately be comfortable engaging at the edge, which is where much of the meaning endeavors are.

 ## What